Finite-Code/Wiki-EternalOS/README.md

 ## Contact
 For any inquiries or feedback regarding the 𝔼ternal OS website, you can reach out to the project founder, Atharva Pandey, on GitHub or via email: [your-email@example.com](mailto:your-email@example.com).

+## For Future Maintainers
+Apply via this Google Form

 ## Reach Out Atharva
 Once Applied Through The Google Form: